wbhart/mpir/build.vc10/readme.txt

  C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin

-You will need to install Python if you wish to use the scripts that automate the MPIR and MPFR tests.
-Otherwise these have to be compiled and run manually.
+You will need to install Python if you wish to use the scripts that automate the generation of MPIR build files for Visual Studio.
+Python is also needed for running the MPIR tests (although they can be run manually).

 Compiling MPIR with the Visual Studio C/C++
 ===========================================